-For an overview of Mastering Physics and more information on the research, read our research report
+For an overview of Mastering Physics and more information:

 We wanted to explore if use of Mastering Physics helps students achieve better results in exams and external standardized tests.